TFDet: Target-Aware Fusion for RGB-T Pedestrian Detection: Experiments

 \subsection{Implementation Details}

 In our experiments, we employ Faster R-CNN~\cite{fasterrcnn} and YOLOv5~\cite{yolov5} as two-stage and one-stage detectors, respectively.
-We implement Faster R-CNN using the MMDetection~\cite{mmdetection} toolbox, and utilize the official repository of YOLOv5~\cite{yolov5}.
+We implement Faster R-CNN using the MMDetection~\cite{mmdetection} toolbox and YOLOv5 using its official repository~\cite{yolov5}.
 Unless otherwise specified, all experiments are run on two GTX 3090 GPUs.
-For Faster R-CNN, we train for 12 epochs with a total batch size of 6 and an initial learning rate of 0.01, using SGD optimizer.
+For Faster R-CNN, we train for 12 epochs with a total batch size of 6 and an initial learning rate of 0.01.
 The learning rate is decayed by a factor of 0.1 at epoch 8 and epoch 11.
-Data augmentation is performed with random horizontal flipping.
-For YOLOv5, we train for 100 epochs and use the hyperparameters specified in the official configuration file.
+Unless otherwise specified, we use SGD as the optimizer and random horizontal flipping as the data augmentation technique.
+For YOLOv5, we use the hyperparameters specified in the official configuration file.
 In addition, to ensure a fair comparison with existing approaches, we adopt the same detectors, backbone networks, and evaluation metrics used in prior works.

 For the \textbf{KAIST} dataset, we adopt Faster R-CNN with VGG-16~\cite{vgg} as the baseline detector, following the practices in~\cite{illuminationaware, halffusion, GUAN2019148, cian, msds, arcnn, dcmnet, lgfapf}.
 To evaluate the performance of detectors, we calculate the log-average miss rate (MR)~\cite{piotr} using a commonly-used toolbox provided in~\cite{msds}.
 A lower MR indicates better detection performance.